weizmannk/EarthOrbitPlan/docs/scenarios/observing_scenarios.rst

    4. **Scenario preparation**: Characterize each event for :term:`EM`` follow-up planning.

     .. seealso::

-        :doc: Results are continually updated, see `Observing Capabilities <userguide:capabilities>` for the latest.
+        Results are continually updated, see :doc:`Observing Capabilities <userguide:capabilities>` for the latest.

 .. dropdown:: Data location on Zenodo